wwood/OrfM/README.md

 Install
 ----
-OrfM can be installed by downloading pre-compiled versions available at https://github.com/wwood/OrfM/releases.
+OrfM can be installed in 3 ways.
+It can be installed by downloading pre-compiled versions available at https://github.com/wwood/OrfM/releases.
 Once you have downloaded the package, extract and run it e.g. for GNU/Linux:
 ```sh
 tar xzf orfm-x.x.x_Linux_x86_64.tar.gz
 cd orfm-x.x.x_Linux_x86_64